AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/indexes.md

         })
       });

       // State is not a pre-defined type.
-A SdsType must be defined to represent the enum var stateTypePropertyOk = new SdsObjects.SdsTypeProperty({
+SdsType must be defined to represent the enum var stateTypePropertyOk = new SdsObjects.SdsTypeProperty({
         "Id": "Ok",
         "Value": State.Ok